Deeper and Deeper: Commercial performance

 Whitney Houston's (pictured) "I Will Always Love You" kept "Deeper and Deeper" from reaching the first position of RPMs Top Singles chart.

 "Deeper and Deeper" debuted on the US Billboard Hot 100 at number 38 the week of December 5, 1992, and quickly climbed up the chart, ultimately peaking at number 7 on the week of January 30, 1993, remaining on the chart for seventeen weeks in total.
 The song became Madonna’s 25th Top 10 entry on the Hot 100.
 On the Hot 100 Airplay and Top Singles Sales charts, it peaked at numbers 8 and 15, respectively.
-The single saw success on Billboards Maxi-Singles Sales and Hot Dance Club Play charts, as it reached the first position of both.
+The single saw success on Billboards Maxi-Singles Sales and Dance Club Play charts, as it reached the first position of both.
 The track became Madonna's 14th chart-topper on the latter chart.
 "Deeper and Deeper" peaked at number 2 on the Mainstream Top 40 chart, and at number 14 on the Rhythmic chart.
-By the end of 1993, it ranked 17th on the Hot Dance Club Play chart, number 28 on the Dance Music Maxi-Singles Sales chart, 53 on the radio chart, and 66 on the Hot 100.
+By the end of 1993, it ranked 17th on the Dance Club Play chart, number 28 on the Dance Music Maxi-Singles Sales chart, 53 on the radio chart, and 66 on the Hot 100.
 In Canada, the single debuted in the 77th position of RPMs Top Singles chart on the week of December 12, 1992; two months later, it peaked at number two just behind Whitney Houston's "I Will Always Love You".
 The single topped RPMs Dance charts and came in at number 21 on the Adult Contemporary chart.
 "Deeper and Deeper" came in at numbers 34 and 31 on the official year-end chart and the Dance year-end chart, respectively.

 In the United Kingdom, "Deeper and Deeper" debuted at the 10th position of the UK Singles Chart on December 12, 1992, and, one week later, peaked at number 6; it spent 9 weeks on the chart overall.
 According to Music Week magazine, over 136,800 copies of the single have been sold in the United Kingdom as of 2008.
 It spent three weeks at number 11 on Australia's ARIA Singles Chart and was later certified gold by the Australian Recording Industry Association (ARIA) for the shipment of 35,000 copies.
 The song debuted on the 27th position of New Zealand's chart on December 20, 1992, and peaked at number 9 two weeks later.
 It reached the first position in Italy.
 "Deeper and Deeper" reached the top 10 in several other countries, including Belgium, Denmark, Finland, and Ireland, as well as the top 30 in Austria, France, Germany, Iceland, Sweden, and Switzerland.